 The revolving credit facility is available to refinance existing indebtedness and to finance working capital through August 28, 2017.
 Two interest rate options are applicable to advances borrowed pursuant to the facility: Eurodollar-based advances and base rate advances.
 Eurodollar-based advances bear interest at 30, 60 or 90-day LIBOR rates plus an applicable margin, which varies from 1.35% to 2.10% based on our ratio of total debt to earnings before interest, taxes, depreciation and amortization ("EBITDA"), as defined.
 As an alternative, base rate advances bear interest at a base rate, as defined, plus an applicable margin, which also varies based on our ratio of total debt to EBITDA in a range from 0.35% to 1.10%.
 The base rate is the greater of the prime rate announced by Comerica Bank, the federal funds effective rate plus 1.0%, or the daily adjusting LIBOR rate plus 1.0%.
-At June 29, 2013, interest accrued at 1.80% based on 30-day LIBOR.
+At September 28, 2013, interest accrued at 1.78% based on 30-day LIBOR.

 To support daily borrowing and other operating requirements, the revolving credit facility contains a \$10.0 million Swing Line sub-facility and a \$5.0 million letter of credit sub-facility.
-On June 3, 2013, the Company executed an amendment to its Revolving Credit and Term Loan Agreement (the "First Amendment"), which split the availability on the Swing Line between two existing lenders, Comerica Bank and KeyBank.
+On June 3, 2013, we executed an amendment to our Revolving Credit and Term Loan Agreement (the "First Amendment"), which split the availability on the Swing Line between two existing lenders, Comerica Bank and KeyBank.
 The SwingLine was split to provide for borrowings of up to \$7.0 million from Comerica Bank and \$3.0 million from KeyBank, so long as the Comerica Bank and KeyBank advances do not exceed \$10.0 million in the aggregate.
 Swing Line borrowings incur interest at either the base rate plus the applicable margin or, alternatively, at a quoted rate offered by the applicable Swing Line lender in its sole discretion.
-The Company did not have any amounts outstanding under the Swing Lines at June 29, 2013, and there were no letters of credit issued against the lines.
+At September 28, 2013, there was \$4.0 million outstanding from Comerica Bank under the Swing Line and interest accrued at 1.78% based on 30-day LIBOR.
+As of September 28, 2013, there were no letters of credit issued against the lines.